mouachan/superset-ocp/README.md

 ### install ope datahub
 Follow the instruction to installl Open Data Hub operator, then instantiate a deployment  Open Data Hub : https://opendatahub.io/docs/getting-started/quick-installation.html

+Open Data Hub install superset, configure the security to use openshift OAUTH and allows users to run with any UID

 ### login to superset
 get the route
 ```
 ⇣ ❯ oc get route | grep superset
 superset   superset-demo-superset-helm.apps.cluster-z7f6f.z7f6f.sandbox644.opentlc.com          superset   http
 ```
-Use the url to access to superset
+Use the url to access to superset using the Openshift credentials